jhamman/chains/README.md

 ### Step 1: Install workflow

-If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/storylines_workflow/releases).
+If you simply want to use this workflow, download and extract the [latest release](https://github.com/jhamman/chains/releases).
-If you intend to modify and further develop this workflow, fork this reposity.
+If you intend to modify and further develop this workflow, fork this repository.
 Please consider providing any generally applicable modifications via a pull request.

 In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).